Assistants to Infancy (0-3)

 SCHEDULE*

-• The AMI Assistants to Infancy program offers a comprehensive study of Montessori theory and practice to work with children aged birth to three in home environments and toddler classroom environments.
-During 625 hours of teacher preparation, learners thoroughly explore Montessori philosophy, human development, Montessori infant and toddler activities/materials, and expectations for Montessori professional communities.
+• The AMI Assistants to Infancy program offers a comprehensive study of Montessori theory and practice to work with children aged birth to three in home and classroom environments.
+During a minimum of 700 hours of teacher preparation, learners thoroughly explore Montessori philosophy, human development, Montessori infant and toddler activities/materials, and expectations for Montessori professional communities.

 Through their classwork, learners study how to guide healthy growth and development during these vital early years.
 The child at this age requires a safe, engaging, and nurturing environment to develop trust in themselves and their world.
 By offering age-appropriate activities and gentle feedback, the Montessori guide helps to build the child’s confidence in their emerging abilities, develop coordination and language skills, and gain independence in daily tasks and activities.